 What is a wrongful death claim?

 wrongful conduct of others.
-For such claims to be addressed in Hawaii's

 For individuals harmed through the fault or negligence of another party in Hawaii,